 One of the world’s largest medical device manufacturers has issued a voluntary recall for millions of pieces of equipment.
 Philips recalled millions of its CPAP and ventilator devices because of a link to cancer discovered during quality control checks.
 It is estimated Philips has recalled between three and four million devices used to ease sleep apnea symptoms.

-The potential problems with the machines and ventilators were first mentioned in the first-quarter earnings report from Philips.
+The potential problems with the machines and ventilators were first mentioned in Philips’ first-quarter earnings report.
 The company failed to provide details of the potential problems with the machines but has revealed the link between polyester-based polyurethane and cancer.
 Reports of the problems have already led to a four percent fall in the value of Philips stock.

 Philips told its shareholders the risk to CPAP patients is not thought to be high and that Philips is taking the recall measure as a precaution.
 With the CPAP lawsuits already starting, Philips has chosen to “voluntarily” provide a repair or replacement of its affected medical devices for its customers.

 Philips is reporting the problems with its CPAP and ventilator machines have been caused by noise reduction attempts.
 Sleep apnea patients use the CPAP and ventilators in question to assist them with breathing while sleeping.
 The noise of the machines is reduced by using polyester-based polyurethane foam.

 The Hill reports some users have spotted black particles or black dust in the airways of their Philips CPAP machines.
 The black particles are thought to have been caused by the disintegration of the foam used to reduce noise levels.